emacsmirror/ue/README.md

 If you haven't set project run configuration yet, the `ue.el` will ask you to choose one next time you build the project.
 It will not ask for it again if it is set.

+#### Running the Project

+The same as for building the project.
+Use Projectile's `s-p u` to run project using the current build/run configuration.

+#### Switching Build/Run Configuration

+There are a few options:

+1. `M-x ue-select-project-target`
+2. Click on the mode-line `ue[TargetName-Platform-Configuration]` and use 'Switch target' menu item.
+3. Use `C-c u t` which is disabled by default.
+See [Interactive Commands](#interactive-commands) on how to enable it.

 #### Mode Line